juliansgottfried/Dengue/README.md

 6. Run `bash download.sh`.
 You will need your HPC password.
 Each folder within `fitting_folders` should now contain `results.csv`, `stats.csv`, `traces.csv`, `pars.csv`, and, if a panel fit was performed, `results_long.csv`.
 Additionally, your main directory should now contain the updated file `summary.csv`.

-7. To conduct simulations and forecast `plot.png`
+7. Open `analyze.R` and execute the code to generate simulation files and plots.

-8. Verify that these files are complete before proceeding with the final step.
+8. Verify that all files are complete before proceeding with the final step.

 **On the cluster:**